SRIVIDYAMEDURI/Deep-Learning/BotsDirectLineLab.md

 Open terminal and go to the location where curl is installed and run the below command for a specific conversation:

-curl -H "Authorization:Bearer {SecretKey}" https://directline.botframework.com/api/conversations/{conversationId}/messages -XGET
+curl -H "Authorization:Bearer {SecretKey}" https://directline.botframework.com/api/conversations/{conversationId}/messages-XGET

 ![Messages-XGET](https://github.com/SRIVIDYAMEDURI/Deep-Learning/blob/master/images/Messages-XGET.png)